 If you want accurate running pace and/or dual-sided running power then RunScribe MIGHT be for you, once we have all validated that the data is actionable.

 Kinematix TUNE, Runteq ZOI, SHFT, Garmin (Advanced) Running Dynamics, new STRYD and Sensoria are alternatives and there are new ones popping up all the time.
 Whilst an insole is probably a better location for a sensor I would caution you that such a sensor needs to be super durable even when placed under a regular insole.

 The following chart compares the characteristics of the 3 main Running Power contenders:

 Alternative data sources: Vertical Oscillation (VO) is defined, I believe, as the bounce of the TORSO.
 STRYD and Garmin’s HRM-RUN get quite different results for VO but as STRYD measure VO from the foot, that might explain the difference, or not.
 Either way RunScribe does not produce a VO measure.
-So if you want VO you might want to use a HRM-RUN in addition to RunScribe – even an older HRM-RUN might do the trick.
+So if you want VO you might want to use a HRM-PRO in addition to RunScribe – even an older HRM-RUN might do the trick.

 One of the great things with CIQ is that data from multiple sensors will be combined into one FIT file for later analysis.
 Whether or not your analysis package can then read and display all that data is another matter entirely.
 But the data IS there, all stored separately by each manufacturer.

 RunScribe are now targeting the ‘professional’ clinic market and their solution offers an online platform that can handle multiple patients